 - 8.1 Verify data completeness.
-A valid data set shall include: - 8.1.1 A minimum of 30 days of 24-hour fuel surface and ambient temperature data that meet the conditions of sections 6 and 7of these test procedures. - 8.1.2 A minimum of 30 days of valid data obtained during the summer months (June 1 to September 30) or period outside the summer months approved by the Executive Officer as provided by section 3.3.1 of CP-206. - 8.1.3 At least seven days where the daily maximum ambient temperature shall be between 90°F and 105°F in order for data to be considered valid. - 8.2 Remove temperature probe from the tank and replace with appropriate dust caps. - 8.3 Conduct a post calibration of each thermocouple in accordance with the procedure specified in Section 6.2.
-If the thermocouple does not comply with the temperature difference requirement of Section 6.2, the data shall be invalided unless approved by the Executive Officer.
+A valid data set shall include: - 8.1.1 A minimum of 30 days of 24-hour fuel surface and ambient temperature data that meet the conditions of section 7.3 of these test procedures. - 8.1.2 A minimum of 30 days of valid data obtained during the summer months (June 1 to September 30) or period outside the summer months approved by the Executive Officer as provided by section 3.3.1 of CP-206. - 8.1.3 At least seven days where the daily maximum ambient temperature shall be between 90°F and 100°F in order for data to be considered valid. - 8.2 Remove temperature probe from the tank and replace with appropriate dust caps.